straube/simple-gallery/README.md

-The HTML for **Simple Gallery** is very flexible, so the only requirement is that the links used for navigation contains the anchor for the gallery elements.
+The HTML for **Simple Gallery** is very flexible, so the only requirement is that the links used for navigation contains the anchor for the gallery elements (identified by their IDs).

-If you use another HTML element to holds the images instead of `<figure>`, just let the plugin know it within the options (see below to more information).
+If you use another HTML element to hold the images instead of `<figure>`, just let the plugin know that through the options (see below for more information).

 ### Javascript

-If you have the `simple-gallery` CSS class on your gallery container element, you don't need any Javascript code to make your gallery works.
+If you have the `simple-gallery` class on your gallery container element, you don't have to write any Javascript code to make your gallery work.
+But you still can configure the plugin within `data-*` attributes or changing the plugin's defaults.
+See below.

 ### CSS

-This plugins doesn't require any custom CSS to properly work.
+This plugin doesn't require any custom CSS to work properly.

-Only one CSS class is added during the execution of the plugin: `current` class on the gallery element currently displayed.
+Only one class is added to HTML during the execution of the plugin: `current` class in the element currently displayed.

 ### Options

 You can define the options by three distinct ways:

-1. using `data-` HTML attributes: `data-interval="8"`;
+1. using `data-*` HTML attributes: `data-interval="8"`;
-2. when using the jQuery call to start the gallery, as a hash of parameters to `gallery` function: `jQuery('.my-gallery').({ loop : false });`
+2. when using the jQuery call to start the gallery, as a hash of parameters to `gallery` function: `jQuery('.my-gallery').gallery({ loop : false });`
-3. also when using the jQuer call to start the gallery, overriding the default settings, before call the jQuery `gallery` function:
+3. overriding the default settings, before call the jQuery `gallery` function:
 `$.fn.gallery.defaults.elements = 'span';`.

-#### elements
+#### tag

-If you want to use a different HTML tag to your gallery elements instead of `<figure>` define it with the `elements` option:
+If you want to use a different HTML tag to your gallery elements instead of `<figure>` define it with the `tag` option:

     {
-        elements : 'div'
+        tag : 'div'
     }

 #### loop

-By default the will automatically loop over the elements on document ready.
+By default the plugin will automatically loop over the elements on document ready.
 You can change this behavior setting the `loop` option to `false`.

 #### interval

-This option expect a integer number with the amount of seconds for each image loop.
+This option expect a integer number with the amount of seconds between each image in the loop.
 The default value is `5`.

 Authors
 -------